-Tables 7 and 8 check the results with different control variables.
-The first column uses actual imprisonment length as a substitute for the sentence length.
-The magnitude of the visitation effects becomes smaller in the short run, and hence the shortrun negative effect is partially mediated by a shorter incarceration length.
-However, shorter incarceration may be harmful in the long run, since the magnitude of the visitation effect is larger compared to Table 5 and Table 6.
-The second column includes a recidivist dummy variable as an additional control.
-It is worth noting that the recidivist dummy variable is an imperfect measure.
+vist dummy variable is an imperfect measure.
 The recidivist dummy variable takes a value of one from the second or more time a prisoner appears in the data.
 Since the data period is limited, some prisoners might not be counted as a recidivist when the previous incarceration cycle ends before the sample period.
-The result shows a significant effect only at six months from release.
+The result shows a significant effect only at six months and one year from release.
 The point estimates indicate that the magnitude declines and the standard errors increase over time.
 Lastly, the third column uses dummy variables for each SF score.
-The SF score is used as another imperfect measure of crime records, since the score reflects crime history as well as other factors (conviction, drug history, treatment completion, behavior in prison, and so on).
+The SF score is used as another imperfect measure of crime records, since the score reflects crime history as well as other factors (conviction history, incarceration history, age, education, vocational skills, drug history, treatment completion, and behavior in prison).
 The results are similar to those with a recidivist dummy variable.
-The negative effect of visitation is confirmed in the short run, but it loses statistical significance at three years from release.
+The negative effect of visitation is confirmed in the short run, but it loses statistical significance after 1 year from release.